bradley-woods/tech230-app-deployment/app-deployment.md

 ## Installing App Dependencies

-1. At this point, we should have a provisioned VM running an nginx web server containing our syncronised app folder.
+1. At this point, we should have a provisioned VM running an Nginx web server containing our syncronised app folder.
 To check this, `vagrant ssh` into the VM on a Git bash terminal and enter `cd app` followed by `pwd` to print the working directory.
 The following should appear if the VM was installed and syncronised correctly.

     <img src="images/terminal-app.png" alt="terminal-app" width="300px">